bosborne/nyackcommunitygarden/_posts/2020-1-25-2019-about-the-squash-borer.md

 summer squash in one of them in alternate years.

-So what will happen in <b>our</b> garden this year because of this new rule is that the borer adults will emerge in late spring, they will look for squash plants, they won't find any plants to lay eggs on, there will be no larva growing, and no larva overwintering.
-Then next year, in 2021, there will be no squash borers in our garden, and <b>everyone</b> will be able to grow fantastic summer squash, for the first time in many years.
+So what will happen in <b>our</b> garden this year because of this new rule is that the borer adults will emerge in late spring, they will look for squash plants or other cucurbits, they won't find any plants to lay eggs on, there will be no larva growing, and no larva overwintering.
+Then next year, in 2021, there will be no squash borers in our garden, and <b>everyone will be able to grow fantastic summer squash, for the first time in many years</b>.

 Brian O.